forseti-security/forseti-security/_docs/_latest/use/enforcer.md

 #### Use a local policy file

-To run Enforcer with a local policy file, run the following command:
+To run Forseti Enforcer with a local policy file, run the following command on the server instance:

   ```bash
   $ forseti_enforcer --enforce_project PROJECT_ID \